-Santo Antão Cape Verde (Portuguese for Saint Anthony) is the most westerly of the islands of Cape Verde.
+Santo Antão Cape Verde (Portuguese for Saint Anthony) is the most westerly of the Cape Verde islands.
 It has precipitous peaks, jaw-dropping ravines and tiny villages clinging to its mountainsides.
-The tallest mountain is Topo de Coroa, reaching a height of 1,979 m.
-The northeast trade winds funnel up into the mountains creating a micro-climate rich with vegetation.
+The tallest mountain is Tope de Coroa, reaching a height of 1,979 m.
+The northeast trade winds funnel up into the mountains creating a micro-climate rich in vegetation.
 The landscape changes from brown and arid to mountainous with green fertile valleys.
 The views from the mountains are breathtaking and tiny villages appear deep below.
-The island offers great hiking and walking opportunities.
-Cova, which is a caldera, or crater, is often seen with cloud swirling over the ridges.
+The island offers excellent hiking and walking opportunities.
+Cova, which is the caldera, or crater, is often seen with cloud swirling over the ridges.
 It is worth visiting looking down into crater you can see the crops being grown within it.

-Visitor should ensure that they visit the Vale do Paúl.
+Visitors should ensure that they visit the Vale do Paúl.
 This is a spectacularly lush valley that opens into the sea at the village of Vila das Pombas.
-The valley is full of banana, mango and papaya trees, flame trees, poinsettias and vegetable plots.
+The valley is full of banana, mango and papaya trees together with flame trees, poinsettias and vegetable plots.
 At the head of the Paúl valley the winds are funnelled up and through the vertically towering rock peaks into the volcano, creating an almost permanent display of swirling mists and cloud.